MiKTeX/miktex/README.md

 This will install everything using the installation prefix (`CMAKE_INSTALL_PREFIX`) prepended with the `DESTDIR` value, which finally gives `/home/jane/usr/local`.

+The `DESTDIR` mechanism is helpful if you want to understand what `make install` installs where.

 ## First steps